Creating Strong Passwords

 Multi-Factor Authentication and One-Time Passwords anchor link

-Strong, unique passwords make it much harder for bad actors to access your accounts.
-To further protect your accounts, enable two-factor authentication .
+Strong, unique passwords make your account security much stronger.
+To further protect your accounts, enable two-factor authentication when you can.

-Some services offer two-factor authentication (also called 2FA, multi-factor authentication, or two-step verification), which requires users to possess two components (a password and a second factor) to gain access to their account.
-The second factor could be a one-off secret code or a number generated by a program running on a mobile device.
+Some services offer two-factor authentication (also called 2FA, multi-factor authentication, or two-step verification), which requires you to possess two components (a password and a second factor) to gain access to your account.
+The second factor could be a one-off secret code or a number generated by an app running on a mobile device.

 Two-factor authentication using a mobile phone can be done in one of two ways:

-- your phone can run an authenticator application that generates security codes (such as Google Authenticator or Authy) or you can use a stand-alone hardware device (such as a YubiKey); or
+- Your phone can run an authenticator application that generates security codes (most password managers can do this, or you can use a standalone application such as Authy), or you can use a stand-alone hardware device (such as a YubiKey).

-- the service can send you an SMS text message with an extra security code that you need to type in whenever you log in.
+- The service can send you an SMS text message or email with an extra security code that you need to type in whenever you log in.

 If you have a choice, pick the authenticator application or stand-alone hardware device instead of receiving codes by text message.
 It’s easier for an attacker to redirect these codes to their own phone than it is to bypass the authenticator.

-Some services, such as Google, also allow you to generate a list of one-time passwords, also called single-use passwords.
+Some services, such as Google, also generate a list of one-time passwords, sometimes called single-use passwords.
 These are meant to be printed or written down on paper and carried with you.
 Each of these passwords works only once, so if one is stolen by spyware when you enter it, the thief won't be able to use it for anything in the future.

-Sometimes, You Will Need to Disclose Your Password anchor link
+Sometimes, You May Need to Disclose Your Password anchor link

 Laws about revealing passwords differ from place to place.
-In some jurisdictions you may be able to legally challenge a demand for your password while in others, local laws allow the government to demand disclosure — and even imprison you on the suspicion that you may know a password or key .
+In some jurisdictions, you may be able to legally challenge a demand for your password, while in others, local laws allow the government to demand disclosure, and even imprison you on the suspicion that you may know a password or key .
 Threats of physical harm can be used to force someone to give up their password.
-Or you may find yourself in a situation, such as travelling across a border, where the authorities can delay you or seize your devices if you refuse to give up a password or unlock your device.
+Or you may find yourself in a situation, such as traveling across a border, where the authorities can delay you or seize your devices if you refuse to give up a password or unlock your device.